 The Annapurna trekking region features spectacular Himalayan beauty and a rich tapestry of Nepali culture, including many villages and monasteries influenced by Tibetan Buddhism.
 The region rivals the popularity of the Everest area, yet is more accessible and a bit easier for trekking.
 The top trek of the region is the Annapurna Circuit, which is considered one of the best hikes in the world.
 You walk through rhododendron forests as well as open-vista trails surrounded by towering peaks before crossing the Thorong La Pass at 5,416 meters (17,769 feet).
-The trail then descends to the spiritual centre of Muktinath and the arid landscape beyond the Annapurna Himalayan chain.
+The trail then descends to the spiritual center of Muktinath and the arid landscape beyond the Annapurna Himalayan chain.

 From the top of the Thorong La, you can see the magnificent panorama of Mt.
 Dhaulagiri (8,172m), Manaslu (8,163m), Annapurna I (8,091m) and its five sister peaks, as well as Fishtail (6,993m), Lamjung (6,983m), Hiunchuli (6,441m), and the Nilgiri range.
 The Annapurna trekking goes through the spiritual town of Manang, nestled high in the mountains, with its monasteries, mani walls, chhortens and prayer flags.